 I have recounted the story of my father’s and grandfather’s experience because I feel that I have now, albeit unwillingly, become part of a family tradition.

-Of course, my experience is paled into insignificance beside that of my father and his father, and I do not want to suggest that it is anything like that of victims of the NAZI regime.
+Of course, my experience is paled into insignificance beside that of my father and his father, and I do not want to suggest that it is anything like that experienced by victims of the NAZI regime.

-I can say, however, that my experience has given me a much greater insight into the sense of betrayal and loss that my grandfather experienced at the hands of a ruthless regulator and a rotten justice system.
+I can say, however, that my experience has given me a much greater insight into the sense of betrayal and loss that my grandfather experienced at the hands of a rotten legal regulator.